 - Lay out toilet seat covers or paper towels on the restroom floor

 - Utilize any flat, clean-looking surface that offers some privacy

 These options are unsanitary for babies, their parents, and anyone else in the vicinity, and are not always possible depending on the weather and location.
 Finding an appropriate place for a diaper change is only half of the problem.
 Once the clean one is on, parents need to figure out the disposal issue.
 Unbeknownst to individuals without children, there is an unwritten rule of etiquette regarding diaper disposal in public places.
-While many would just assume that diapers end up in the bathroom trash, mothers and fathers are expected to wrap them up, place them in a baggie, and carry them around until they can be thrown away at home.
+While many would just assume that diapers end up in the restroom trash, mothers and fathers are expected to wrap them up, place them in a baggie, and carry them around until they can be thrown away at home.
 This is inconvenient and unhygienic for anyone to do.
 However, the odor from soiled diapers left in a trash bin can become a cause for complaint among others.
 The most effective solution for businesses is to provide diaper disposal units in their restrooms.